Metformin for COVID-19: real-time meta analysis of 65 studies

-Metformin reduces risk for COVID-19 with very high confidence for mortality, hospitalization, and in pooled analysis, high confidence for ventilation and ICU admission, low confidence for progression, and very low confidence for recovery.
+Metformin reduces risk for COVID-19 with very high confidence for mortality, ventilation, ICU admission, hospitalization, and in pooled analysis, high confidence for progression, and low confidence for recovery.

 We show traditional outcome specific analyses and combined evidence from all studies, incorporating treatment delay, a primary confounding factor in COVID-19 studies.

 We analyze all significant studies concerning the use of metformin for COVID-19.
 Search methods, inclusion criteria, effect extraction criteria (more serious outcomes have priority), all individual study data, PRISMA answers, and statistical methods are detailed in Appendix 1.
-We present random effects meta-analysis results for all studies, for studies within each treatment stage, for individual outcomes, for peer-reviewed studies, for Randomized Controlled Trials (RCTs), and after exclusions.
+We present random effects meta-analysis results for all studies, studies within each treatment stage, individual outcomes, peer-reviewed studies, Randomized Controlled Trials (RCTs), and after exclusions.

 Figure 2 shows stages of possible treatment for COVID-19.
 Prophylaxis refers to regularly taking medication before becoming sick, in order to prevent or minimize infection.
 Early Treatment refers to treatment immediately or soon after symptoms appear, while Late Treatment refers to more delayed treatment.

-An In Vitro study supports the efficacy of metformin [Parthasarathy].
+An In Vivo animal study supports the efficacy of metformin [Miguel].